Medora Musical: Burning Hills Amphitheater

 The amphitheater was carved out of the side of the badlands in Burning Gulch by local volunteers, cast members and boys from the Home on the Range Ranch.
 The original theater seated between 1,000, and 1,200 people.
 It was constructed of wooden benches on the hillside with rustic buildings that formed a set around the stage.
 The natural acoustics of the hillside meant that no sound system would be needed.

+In 1991, the amphitheater received a $4.1 million facelift which enlarged the seating to 2,863, built new stage, installed escalators, and a wheelchair ramp.
+The new Burning Hills Amphitheater was completed in 1992 with the installation of new seats.
+Additional construction was completed in 1997.

+In 2005 another major renovation was made to the sets and the stage, resulting in the modernized appearance and functionality of the amphitheater as it stands today.

+A high-capacity elevator was added to the amphitheater in 2022 to improve accessibility and access to the venue.